 The purpose of title insurance is to protect the homeowner’s interest in the insured property and cover the cost of fixing any title defects.
-Title insurance is among the dearest closing costs; $1,000 is a reasonable average, though policy costs vary by issuer, jurisdiction, and the complexity of the title search process.
+Title insurance is among the biggest closing costs; $1,000 is a reasonable average, although policy costs vary by issuer, jurisdiction, and the complexity of the title search process.
 The underlying value of the insured property has little bearing on title insurance costs.

 5. Prepaid Property Taxes

 Before closing, FHA streamline refinance borrowers may be required to prepay property taxes for the following six-month period.
 This one-time payment is separate from the tax portion of the borrower’s monthly escrow payments, which begin after closing.

 Depending on local tax rates and the underlying value of the property, the one-time tax payment can range from a low three-figure sum to several thousand dollars.

 FHA streamline refinance borrowers may be required to prepay the following year’s hazard insurance or homeowners insurance premiums.
 Hazard insurance costs vary widely depending on the underlying value of the property and its age, condition, contents, and risk profile.
 In many cases, hazard insurance premiums are paid outside of closing.

 This fee covers the cost of recording the transaction with the appropriate city or county authorities.
 Costs vary by jurisdiction but generally come in below $250.

 This is not an exhaustive list of possible fees associated with FHA streamline refinancing.
 Depending on your home’s location and situation, you may be required to pay relatively minor fees such as flood certification, which generally comes to less than $30.
 You may also be required to pay additional ongoing fees, such as flood insurance premiums.

 On the bright side, your FHA streamline refinance lender will not require you to pay for certain services associated with purchase loans, such as a home inspection.